Ground Penetrating Radar

 How it works

-Ground-penetrating radar (GPR) uses a high-frequency (e.g. 40 to 1,500 MHz – microwave range) EM pulse transmitted from a radar antenna to probe the earth.
+Ground Penetrating Radar (GPR) uses a high-frequency (e.g. 40 to 1,500 MHz – microwave range) EM pulse transmitted from a radar antenna to probe the earth.
 The transmitted radar pulses are reflected from various interfaces within the ground, and this return is detected by the radar receiver.
 Reflecting interfaces may be soil horizons, the groundwater surface, moisture saturation, rock/boulder/soil interfaces, ground defect, manmade objects (embedded steel reinforcement in a concrete structure) or any other interface producing a noticeable contrast in dielectric properties (density, moisture content, etc..).
 The dielectric properties of materials correlate with many of the mechanical and geologic parameters of materials.
 The emitted radar signal beam is introduced to the ground by an antenna that is in close proximity to the ground (ground coupled method).
 The reflected signals can be detected by the transmitting (Tx) antenna or by a second, separate receiving antenna (Rx).

 The received signals are processed and displayed in real-time on a graphic recorder.
 As the antenna (or antenna pair) is moved along the surface, the recorder system displays results in a 2D cross-section record or radargram of the earth.
 As GPR has short wavelengths in most earth materials (due to its high frequency domain), resolution is in direct proportional with the frequency.
 Higher frequency to be used provided high resolution but shallower penetration in earth materials or manmade objects.
 Therefore, the signal attenuation in earth materials is high, and depths of penetration seldom exceed 30ft in vertical.
 High conductivity materials such as type of Clays with a high cation exchange capacity increase the attenuation and decreasing penetration.
 In addition to that, the presence of solutes or other substances which increase the electrical conductance of groundwater and have the same attenuation and penetration results.